Old Saybrook Center, Connecticut: Geography

-Old Saybrook Center is in the southeast part of Middlesex County, in the central and eastern part of the town of Old Saybrook.
+Old Saybrook Center is in the southeastern part of Middlesex County, in the central and eastern part of the town of Old Saybrook.
 It is bordered to the east by the tidal Connecticut River and its coves, North Cove near the center of the community and South Cove along the southern edge of the community.
 Saybrook Point, part of the CDP, occupies the land between the two coves.

-U.S. Route 1 passes through the northwest part of the community, leading west 8 mi to Clinton and northeast 4 mi to Old Lyme Center.
+U.S. Route 1 passes through the northwestern part of the community, leading west 8 mi to Clinton and northeast 4 mi to Old Lyme Center.
 Connecticut Route 154 passes through the center of Old Saybrook and leads north 5 mi to Essex Village and southeast 3 mi to Fenwick.

 According to the United States Census Bureau, the Old Saybrook Center CDP has a total area of 2.9 sqmi, of which 2.0 sqmi are land and 0.9 sqmi, or 31.47%, are water.